minghsu/usim_modifier_v3/README.md

 # Update History

 ## 2021-05-15
-- Fixed bug#3: Add 'admhex' config item, value '1' is for hex, else are digits.
+- Fixed bug#3: Add 'admhex' option, value '1' is for hex, else are digits.
 - Only accept 8(digits) or 16(hex) key length of adm.
-- Enhance 'pin' plugin, will update the correct 'pin' code if auto save pin feature enabled.
+- Enhance 'pin' plugin, will update the correct 'pin' code if auto save pin option enabled.

 ## 2021-04-12